 Nursing Home Neglect: Civil vs. Criminal

-In the context of nursing home neglect, there are a mix of civil and criminal laws that apply based on a spectrum of neglect.
-Minor degrees of neglectful conduct, like unintentionally and accidentally missing a resident's medical appointment, may not violate a law, but as the neglect becomes more serious or repetitive it could result in violations of civil and even criminal laws leading to specific remedies toward the victim as well as punishments by the state.
+In the context of nursing home neglect, civil and criminal laws apply based on the level of neglect.
+Minor negligent conduct, like accidentally missing a resident's medical appointment, might not amount to a violation.
+However, as the neglect becomes more serious or repetitive, it could result in violations of civil and even criminal laws.
+Those violations could lead to specific remedies for the victim as well as punishments by the state.

-There are a number of federal and state civil laws and regulations that apply to nursing homes.
-Those that participate in Medicare and Medicaid, for example, are subject to the Nursing Home Reform Act, a federal law with accompanying regulations.
+There are several federal and state civil laws and regulations that apply to nursing homes.
+Nursing homes that participate in Medicare and Medicaid are generally subject to the Nursing Home Reform Act, a federal law with accompanying regulations.
 Under this law, nursing homes are required to have, among other things:

-- Necessary services to carry out activities of daily living; and
+- Necessary services to carry out activities of daily living

-The failure to comply with these regulations, while violating federal law, doesn't necessarily result in criminal charges and penalties.
-Instead, they could subject nursing homes to civil penalties such as:
+Failure to comply with these regulations might violate federal law.
+But that doesn't necessarily result in criminal charges and penalties.
+Instead, noncompliance could subject nursing homes to civil penalties such as:

-- Appointment of temporary management to oversee facilities; or
+- Appointment of temporary management to oversee facilities

 Additional Resources for Nursing Home Neglect

 Along with the civil and criminal laws relating to nursing home neglect, there are a number of resources available to victims and their loved ones.
-Learn more by reviewing the articles below.
+You can learn more about these topics by reviewing the articles below.

 Next Steps: Get a Legal Case Review